Paul Koretz: Animal-advocacy and Legislation

 In 2013, Koretz stood before Council asking the city of Los Angeles to take action preventing cruelty to elephants traveling with circuses.
 Koretz stated that he did his own investigation about circus practices before asking the council to take action.
 He played a video showing a young elephant hogtied in a pen during training sessions.
 In another scene, an elephant can be heard making sounds of apparent distress after an animal prod is applied to its skin by a trainer which was so distressful that Council President Herb Wesson cut off the video, provided by People for the Ethical Treatment of Animals, after a few minutes saying: “Mr. Koretz, I believe we’ve seen more than enough,” Wesson said.
 “I’m ready to vote.”
 The Los Angeles City Council voted to ban the use of bullhooks on circus elephants.

 Koretz advocated for Billy, an aging elephant housed at the Los Angeles Zoo to be retired to a sanctuary 3 times over the course of a decade.
-First in 2009, second in 2018, with then Councilman Mitch O’Farrell, and again in 2022 saying that “The zoo has successfully, up to this point, waited me out.”
+First in 2009, second in 2018, with then Councilmember Mitch O’Farrell, and again in 2022 saying that “The zoo has successfully, up to this point, waited me out.”
 In addition to support from elephant advocates, Cher and Lily Tomlin, Koretz stated in his motion that Billy was "alone in a small enclosure where he was kept on hard surfaces not considered beneficial for his feet and joints, and allegedly received a lack of sufficient exercise and stimulation [and Billy has] long has been exhibiting abnormal (stereotypic) behavioral patterns many elephant experts characterize as indicating detrimental mental health impacts from that environment.”